 This manual is intended to foster a cooperative effort among school, student, and parents.
-To assure a sound educational climate in the Hobbs Municipal Schools, students, parents, staff, and other community members must approach discipline in a cooperative and supportive manner.
+To assure a sound educational climate in Hobbs Municipal Schools, students, parents, staff, and other community members must approach discipline in a cooperative and supportive manner.

-To Students
+To Students:

-This handbook has been prepared by the Administration of the Hobbs Municipal Schools in cooperation with the Superintendent and the Board of Education and contains information concerning students enrolled at Hobbs High School.
+This handbook has been prepared by the Administration of the Hobbs Municipal Schools in cooperation with the Superintendent and the Board of Education and contains information concerning students enrolled in Hobbs Municipal Schools.